On completeness and dynamics of compact Brinkmann spacetimes: Further results on the core

 \begin{fact} The $\G^0$-action on $M^*$ has unipotent isotropy.

-\end{fact} \begin{proof} The elements of the orthogonal group preserving an isotropic vector are given by $SO(n-1) \ltimes \R^{n-1}$, and it follows from Corollary \ref{M*: corollary for unipotent isotropy} that the isotropy group of the $\G^0$-action on $M^*$ lies in the $\R^{n-1}$ factor, which is unipotent in $O(1,n)$. \end{proof}
+\end{fact} \begin{proof} The elements of the orthogonal group preserving a lightlike vector are given by $\SO(n-1) \ltimes \R^{n-1}$, and it follows from Corollary \ref{Corollary for unipotent isotropy} that the isotropy group of the $\G^0$-action on $M^*$ lies in the $\R^{n-1}$ factor, which is unipotent in $\O(1,n)$. \end{proof}